 The new version uses WorkFlowy’s native alert, tag index in full view, ready to copy:

 Click here to go to the Tag Index installation page

-Here’s the latest version of the Clip To WorkFlowy Chrome extension: C2W BETA.
-I’m tagging it as beta, not because it needs any testing… but because it can’t yet replace Clip To WorkFlowy for all users.
+Here’s the latest version of the Clip To WorkFlowy Chrome extension: Clip To WorkFlowy GO.
+For now, there will be two versions.
 I need to make one of the new features optional, so until then there will be two versions of Clip To WorkFlowy.
 Read on to see which version is for you.